 The roof was turning out to be particularly dark.
 I was not in a mood to ‘light-paint’ it.
 Easy way out: do a longer exposure and later burn down the brighter areas during post-processing, maybe create an HDR.
 I went ahead with a slightly longer exposure.
 The result was a nice capture of the cottages which could be used for marketing purposes.

 (Night capture of Maini’s Hill Cottages.
 Everything turned out fine.
 The enlarged photograph looks beautiful.
 The only minor thing that I noticed – star trails were starting to develop on the few stars that were visible at that time.
 I had crossed the so-called 600 rule)

 There is no rocket science in capturing star trails.
 In fact, it is one of the easiest things to do which can garner instant wows.
 All you have to do is to get the basics right.

 - Use a sturdy tripod.
 The camera should also be mounted in a manner that there is no movement.
 Recheck all the knobs and locks.

-- Choose a location which is relatively free of light pollution.
-Street lights, building lights, traffic… all these cause so much of light pollution that trees and birds are harmed, photography is a small thing in comparison.
+- Choose a location that is relatively free of light pollution.
+Street lights, building lights, traffic… all these cause so much light pollution that trees and birds are harmed, photography is a small thing in comparison.
 The light-pollution spoils the star-trail photographs too.

-- Choose a night with no moon and clear atmosphere.
+- Choose a night with no moon and a clear atmosphere.
 There should not be any clouds too.
-Summer day after a dust-storm is big NO. It is simple common sense, the clearer the sky, the more visible will be the celestial bodies.
-Larger number of them will give more trails…. a fuller photograph.
+Summer day after a dust-storm is big NO. It is simply common sense, the clearer the sky, the more visible will be the celestial bodies.
+A larger number of them will give more trails…. a fuller photograph.

 - For lenses, I recommend using a wide-angle to normal lens.
 This range will provide some foreground too and hopefully hide the movement of foreground elements to some extent.